Maryland women return to Big Ten final with a wire-to-wire rout of Northwestern

 “You just continue to see the talent that we have on this squad.
 They’re so unselfish.”

-The top seeded Terrapins (23-2) will meet No. 6 seed Iowa (18-8) in Saturday’s final, Maryland’s seventh straight appearance in the Big Ten’s championship game, a conference record for either men’s or women’s tournaments.
+The top-seeded Terrapins (23-2) will meet No. 6 seed Iowa (18-8) in Saturday’s final, Maryland’s seventh straight appearance in the Big Ten’s championship game, a conference record for men’s or women’s tournaments.
 Maryland beat the Hawkeyes, 111-93, in their only meeting Feb.
 23 at Iowa.

 The Terrapins are 18-2 in the Big Ten tournament since moving to the conference and have won it in four of their six trips.